chanberna/HappyPlaces/README.md

 # HappyPlaces
-Developed the Happy Places application using Android Studio with Kotlin.
+Developed the Happy Places application using Kotlin in Android Studio.